First impressions are important—and your social media cover photo is the handshake of the social media world.

 Your Twitter header photo can really maximize the visual allure of your account.

-Your Twitter header size should be a minimum 1500 x 500 pixels and your file format should be JPG, GIF, or PNG—but remember, Twitter does not support animated GIFs.
+Your Twitter header size should be 1500 x 500 pixels and your file format should be JPG, GIF, or PNG—but remember, Twitter does not support animated GIFs.
+The minimum size your Twitter cover header can be is 1263 x 421 pixels.

 When designing your Twitter header image, make sure to take into consideration your profile image placement, as it will cover a small portion of the design.